Thomas Heary: International career

-Heary played for the Republic of Ireland national under-19 football team in the 1997 UEFA European Under-18 Football Championship finals in Iceland.
+Heary played for the Republic of Ireland national under-19 football team in the 1997 UEFA European Under-18 Championship finals in Iceland.
 Heary was never capped at senior international level, but earned four caps for the U-21 team.
 He also played in the 1999 FIFA World Youth Championship, which took place in Nigeria.

 Heary played every minute of Ireland's four games in the competition.

 Ireland lost the first group match 1–0 to Mexico, but beat Saudi Arabia 2–0 in the second group match and thrashed Australia 4–0 in the third and final group match.

 In the round of 16, Ireland faced hosts Nigeria.
 Richard Sadlier gave Ireland the lead in the first-half but Pius Ikedia equalised for Nigeria with about 20 minutes remaining.
 The score remained 1–1 after extra-time, but Ireland lost 5–3 on penalties.

-Heary also played in and won the UEFA European Under-19 Football Championship with Ireland in 1998.
+Heary also played in and won the UEFA European Under-19 Championship with Ireland in 1998.